Byron1z/configure-ad-B1z/README.md

 5. Click the checkbox next to "Client-1" and "DC-1" and click "Restart" in the top bar,

-  (This helped me resolve the issue.
-After resolving the issue, do the process of pasting DC-1's Private IP Address to Client-1's DNS servers, and restart Client-1.)
+  (*This helped me resolve the issue.
+After resolving the issue, do the process of pasting DC-1's Private IP Address to Client-1's DNS servers, and restart Client-1*.)

   Also, restart DC-1 again just in case.
 </p>